What is a high interest savings account?

 How taxes work on high interest savings accounts

-You won’t need to pay tax on any deposits you make to a high interest savings account, as these are made using income you’ve already paid tax on.
-But the interest you earn from a high interest savings account is taxable in Canada.
+You won’t need to pay tax on any deposits made into a high interest savings account, as these are made using income you’ve already paid tax on.
+But the interest you earn on a high interest savings account balance is taxable in Canada.

-You’ll need to include any interest you receive as part of your total income on your annual tax return.
-The rate at which you are taxed will then depend on the tax bracket you fall into.
+You’ll need to include any interest received as part of your total income on your annual tax return.
+The rate at which you are taxed depends on the tax bracket you fall into.

-However, you can avoid paying tax on your savings account by opening a tax-free savings account (TFSA) — find out more on how these accounts work below.
+However, you can avoid paying tax on your savings account by opening a Tax-Free Savings Account (TFSA)—find out more about how these accounts work below.

-You can also learn more about your tax obligations in our guide to how savings account interest income is taxed.
+You can also learn more about your tax obligations in our guide on how savings account interest income is taxed.

 What is a good high interest savings account?

 There are plenty of high interest savings accounts to choose from, so how do you find one that offers good value?
-Keep the following factors in mind to help you select a good high interest savings account.
+Keep the following factors in mind when selecting a good high interest savings account.

 Your savings goals

-It’s also important to consider your saving time frame.
+It’s also important to consider your time frame for saving.
 If you have long-term savings goals, a high ongoing interest rate is a must.
-But if you’ve got a short-term goal of 6 months or less, an account with a high introductory promo rate might be a better choice.
+But if you have a short-term goal of six months or less, an account with a high introductory promo rate might be a better choice.

 Interest rate